Welcome to Statler Center

 Our placement policy is parallel to standards at accredited Colleges and Universities, Statler Center’s placement rate is calculated by dividing the number of employed graduates by the total number of graduates.
 Statler Center defines "placed" as: a graduate who has either obtained a paid position or a student who is continuing his or her education.
 Graduates are allotted six months after graduation for an employment search, after which time unemployed graduates who are not continuing education will be counted as not placed.
 A graduate experiencing a health issue that incapacitates his or her ability to work will be factored out of the rate altogether until he or she is medically able to work.
 Once a graduate meets the criteria of placed for a total of at least three months that person will remain permanently in Statler Center’s placement rate as placed.

 As recently as two decades ago, competitive job options for the blind and visually impaired were virtually non-existent.
 Current advances in modern technology have helped to open today a world of possibilities never before dreamed.

 Statler Center features:

-Statler Center offers two curriculum modules.
-The ten week program focuses on customer service in the hospitality industry.
-The seven week program focuses on customer service for contact centers, financial and medical offices, transportation and communications industries.
+Statler Center offers three programs.
+The five week Business Fundamentals program focuses on skills training in Microsoft applications, written and oral communications, and overall presentation preparation for securing an interview and winning a job.
+The five week Hospitality program focuses on customer service in the hospitality industry.
+The seven week Contact Center Customer Service program focuses on customer service for contact centers, financial and medical offices, transportation and communications industries.